 This library focuses mostly on everything that’s embracing the sound and playing styles of Jason Bonham.

-However, the “Bonus Instruments” section contains one patch each for Bass Drum, Surdos and Toms with a variety of mic positions.
-To top it of they added a Hans Zimmer modular synth percussion patch.
+However, the “Bonus Instruments” section contains one patch each for Bass Drum, Surdos, and Toms with a variety of mic positions.
+To top it off they added a Hans Zimmer modular synth percussion patch.
 Just load it up and play it, I bet I will not be the only one recognizing that sound.

 The “Kickstarter Kits” in HZ02 caught me a little by surprise.
 The interface looks different than in the other patches, with a drum kit in the center.
-You can click on it, to modify the mapping which is great if you use any sort of midi drum kit like I do.
-Most of the normal controls are found in the lower left hand corner.
+You can click on it, to modify the mapping which is great if you use any sort of midi drum kit as I do.
+Most of the normal controls are found in the lower left-hand corner.